 - Sep.
 2 – 3

 - Oct.
 7 – 8

 Free Museums in Every State

-Built out of shipping containers, the drive-thru Museum of Wonder in Searle is a modern-day cabinet of curiosities featuring art, artifacts, and oddities!
+Built out of shipping containers, the drive-thru Museum of Wonder in Seale is a modern-day cabinet of curiosities featuring art, artifacts, and oddities!
 They’re open 24/7, with personal tours of select sites by appointment.

 Located within Wrangell-St. Elias National Park and Preserve in McCarthy, the McCarthy-Kennicott Historical Museum gives visitors a taste of Alaska’s mining era.
 Open only during the summer due to the area’s weather and terrain, the museum accepts donations and is just steps away from the historic Kennecott ghost town.